 EMFi’s manufacturing plant has been operational since January this year and has an annual capacity of producing 1,44,000 hub motors.
 Key offerings are dominant BLDC (Brushless Direct Current) motors, PMSMs (Permanent Magnet Synchronous Motors), Switched Reluctance Motors (SRM), and Motor Controllers, catering to electric 2W and 3W segments.
 The company custom designs and develops hub-mounted and mid-way motors for EVs applications ranging from low-end personal mobility vehicles like cycles, scooters, motorcycles, e-rickshaws and all the way up to light commercial vehicles.

 Localization challenges for OEMs – Pricing and Production Capacity

 Indian Government has been trying to make the local procurement of powertrain components more attractive for OEMs by linking FAME 2 incentives with localisation.

-1. According to revised PMP (phased manufacturing program) notification released on 13 May 2020, below are the deadlines for localization of traction motors and controllers for different categories of vehicles for eligibility under FAME 2:
+1. According to revised PMP (phased manufacturing program) notification released on 29th Sep 2020, the deadline for localization of traction motors and controllers for all categories of electric vehicles for eligibility under FAME 2 is April 1, 2021.

 2. The Government has also proposed a 15% BCD (Basic Customs Duty) on import of Motors and motor controllers (among other EV components) from April 2021, through a Phased Manufacturing Program.